fernandormoraes/the-bob-project/README.md

 After following the steps to insert data presented in *Bob-ms* section, it is possible to login in the application by using *email* and *password*.

-The home page will list a carroussel with courses and a Drawer menu, every piece of this UI comes from a RSBF response.
+The home page will list a caroussel with courses and a Drawer menu, every piece of this UI comes from an RSBF response.

 ### Bob-mfa